iNaCA Student Groups

 The Science National Honor Society (SNHS) and Friends of SNHS (for younger students) will focus on creating fun events for students of all ages to enjoy science.
 These activities for gifted middle and high school students will have hands-on demonstrations, video demonstrations, and ideas for you to try at home!
 Each member will also focus on a research project and topic of their choosing to present at the STEM fair and expand their knowledge of the wider world of science.

-STEM is the integration of science, technology, engineering, and math in a real-world setting.
-The main goal of iNaCA STEM initiative is to best prepare STEM proficient students who are ready to take on tomorrow's global challenges.
-In STEM Club, students and teachers meet twice a month to share interests, ideas and passions in math, science, engineering, and technology.
-We work together on project and demonstration ideas for the iNaCA STEM Fair.
-STEM Club is also a path for freshman and sophomores to join the Science Honor National Honor Society and have some fun!
+STEAM Club is the integration of science, technology, engineering, the arts, and math in a real-world setting.
+The main goal of iNaCA STEAM Club initiative is to best prepare STEAM proficient students who are ready to take on tomorrow's global challenges.
+In STEAM Club, students and teachers meet twice a month to share interests, ideas and passions in math, science, engineering, the arts, and technology.
+We work together on project and demonstration ideas for the iNaCA STEAM Club Fair.
+STEAM Club is also a path for freshman and sophomores to join the Science Honor National Honor Society and have some fun!

 iNaCA students in grades 3-8 meet once a month—sometimes more—to play DimensionU together.
 DimensionU is an engaging and interactive multiplayer video game that focuses on core skills in mathematics and literacy.
 Club members also discuss what games they have been playing and skills they have been working on, and certificates are given to those with high scores and most points per minute.